SeldonIO/seldon-core/docs/kubernetes/hpa-rps-autoscaling.md

----
-hidden: true
----

 # HPA Autoscaling in single-model serving

-We present an example of how to jointly autoscale model and server replicas based on a metric of inference requests per second (RPS) using HPA, when there is a one-to-one correspondence between models and servers (single-model serving).
+Learn about how to jointly autoscale model and server replicas based on a metric of inference requests per second (RPS) using HPA, when there is a one-to-one correspondence between models and servers (single-model serving).
 This will require:

 * Having a Seldon Core 2 install that publishes metrics to prometheus (default).
 In the following, we will assume that prometheus is already installed and configured in the `seldon-monitoring` namespace.
 * Installing and configuring [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter), which allows prometheus queries on relevant metrics to be published as k8s custom metrics